prideout/layout-viewer/README.md

 - anyhow: Error handling

 ## Next tasks

-By adding a `GlowOwner` component, maybe we can simplify the destroy call in AppController?

-Rename components/ to webui/

 Minor CI things: cargo test and sep jobs (see the static.yml at root)